Is the Merchant Navy A Good Option For Girls? A Guide for Women to Join the Merchant Navy

 The deck or navigation department is responsible for the safe navigation and operation of the ship, including plotting courses, watchkeeping, safety drills, cargo operations, communication, emergency response, bridge management, and maritime planning.

-Women can join Deck/ Navigational Department by completing these course
+Women can join the Deck/ Navigational Department by completing these courseÂ

 The engine department on a ship is responsible for operating, maintaining, and repairing the vessel’s propulsion systems, engines, and machinery to ensure safe and efficient navigation.

-General purpose rating is also a way a Woman can join the merchant navy, A GP (General Purpose) rating onboard a ship serves as a versatile asset, assisting in various operations including maintenance, safety, deck tasks, emergency response, and catering support.
+A general purpose rating is also a way a Woman can join the merchant navy, A GP (General Purpose) rating onboard a ship serves as a versatile asset, assisting in various operations including maintenance, safety, deck tasks, emergency response, and catering support.

 Electro Technical Officer

-Females also have the opportunity to enrol in the Electro-Technical Officer program, enabling them to work as Electro-Technical Officers on ships.
+Females also have the opportunity to enroll in the Electro-Technical Officer program, enabling them to work as Electro-Technical Officers on ships.
 An ETO holds a position within the engineering department and operates under the Chief Engineer’s supervision.
 Their duties encompass overseeing and upkeeping all electrical machinery and equipment on the vessel.

 Age limit for DNS, B.Tech and B.Sc | Minimum age: 17yearsMaximum age: General-27 yearsOBC(NCL)-30 yearsSC/ST-32 years |